alvarop/chaac/sw/chaac_frontend/README.md

 **NOTE:** Python files copied over to /var/flaskapp/chaac_frontend, so if you edit the ones here, it won't change.

+If you just changed a few files and don't want to go through the whole pipenv process again, you can use `./support/update.sh`.
+This will just rsync the changed files over and restart the services.

 ## Local Development
 Run `export DATABASE=/home/alvaro/Desktop/out_2.db; pipenv run gunicorn --workers 5 src:app`